 Tracking the state of commitment to universal health coverage around the world

 The State of Commitment to Universal Health Coverage (UHC) brings a unique multi-stakeholder view to a simple question: Are countries acting on their commitments to UHC?

 A combination of country profiles and a synthesis report, The State of Commitment to UHC is a political, country-focused and action-oriented tool that complements the more technical and global WHO UHC monitoring report focusing on UHC indicators on service coverage and financial protection.

 It follows the UHC Political Declaration’s Key Targets, Commitments and Follow-up Actions and supports national accountability and advocacy processes to ensure political leaders are held accountable for their UHC commitments.

-Available on the UHC Data Portal, the online country profiles provide a snapshot of the state of UHC commitments in individual countries, centred around the key commitment areas of the Political Declaration on UHC.
-There are currently only 45 country profiles as a pilot review in 2021, but additional country profiles and a new dashboard template will be added by the end of 2022.
+Available on the UHC Data Portal, the country profiles provide a snapshot of the state of UHC commitments in individual countries, centred around the key commitment areas of the Political Declaration on UHC.
+Both interactive dashboard (online version) and printable dashboard (offline version) are available.

 Video of 2020 Synthesis

 Download: State of commitment to universal health coverage: 2021 synthesis

 Download: State of commitment to universal health coverage: 2020 synthesis